pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

   departuresDf
 }
 ```
-We see that we we need to so some transformations to flatten the result returned by the api.
+We see that we we need to so some transformations to flatten the result returned by the API.
 Spark has lots of *User-Defined Functions* (short **udf**) that can be used out of the box.
 We used such a column based function *from_json* to parse the response string with the right schema.

 :::tip
 The return type of the response is `Array[Byte]`.
 To convert that to `Array[String]` the *udf* function `byte2String `has been used.
 This function is a nice example how one can define such *udfs* by oneselfs.
 :::

-If you rebuild the docker image and then restart the program you should see that we do not query the api twice anymore.
+If you rebuild the docker image and then restart the program you should see that we do not query the API twice anymore.

 At the end your config file should look somehting like [this](../config-examples/application-download-part3-custom-webservice.conf) and the Data Object like [this](../config-examples/CustomWebserviceDataObject-1.scala).